pqj13/qa/content/_index.en.md

 <div class="hx:mb-12">
 {{< hextra/hero-subtitle >}}
-  Based in the city of Burgos, at Quintana Abogados we have over 40 years of experience&nbsp;<br class="hx:sm:block hx:hidden" /> providing legal advice across various areas of Law. <br class="hx:sm:block hx:hidden" /><br class="hx:sm:block hx:hidden" />Contact us to schedule an appointment and study your case.
+  Based in the city of Burgos, at Quintana Abogados we have over 40 years of experience providing legal advice across diverse [**areas of Law**](servicios). <br class="hx:sm:block hx:hidden" /><br class="hx:sm:block hx:hidden" />Contact us to schedule an appointment and study your case.

 {{< /hextra/hero-subtitle >}}
 </div>